ishanveersg/MCB_CustomerOnboardingApp/README.md

 This project implements MCB's Customer Onboarding Application using C# .NET 8 with a Blazor frontend.

 ## Customer Form:
-* Implements all 12 required fields for customer information.
+* Implements fields for customer information.
 * Provides dropdown menus and text inputs as specified.

 ## Backend API: